NinaAvailale/COVID-POP-TEST/COVID-POP-TEST-main/README.txt

 ## Citation

-Reconsideration of population-level testing and contact tracing during the COVID-19 pandemic
+ Optimization of population-level testing and contact tracing for the next phase of the COVID-19 pandemic: a modelling study based on data from China

 Zengmiao Wang, Bingying Li, Jose Lourenco, Ruixue Wang, Yidan Li, Yonghong Liu, Ottar N. Bjornstad, Huaiyu Tian.